Welcome to New Haven

-At the city's center stands tranquil New Haven Green, laid out by Puritan settlers in the 1600s and dotted with white-steepled churches.
-Around it, the 300-year-old ivied Yale campus offers visitors a wealth of architectural and artistic attractions, from world-class museums and galleries to a lively concert program and walking-tour tales of secret societies.
+Connecticut's second-largest city radiates out from pretty New Haven Green, laid by Puritan settlers in the 1600s.
+Around it, Yale's over-300-year-old accessible campus offers visitors a wealth of world-class attractions, from museums and galleries to a lively concert program and walking-tour tales of secret societies.
 As New Haven repositions itself as a thriving home for the arts, architecture and the human mind, the good news is tourism is on the up and crime is in decline.

 While Yale may have put New Haven on the map, there’s much to savor beyond campus.
-Well-aged dive bars, ethnic restaurants, barbecue shacks and cocktail lounges make the area almost as lively as Cambridge's Harvard Square – but with better pizza.
+Well-aged dive bars, ethnic restaurants, barbecue shacks and cocktail lounges make the area almost as lively as Cambridge's Harvard Sq – but with better pizza and less ego.